facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/admonition.md

 Options      | Type       | Descriptions
 ------------ | ---------- | ------------
 `type`       | string     | A class name to apply as the admonition type.
-`attrs`      | string     | A string that defines attributes for the outer, wrapper element.
+`attrs`      | dictionary | A dictionary that defines attributes for the outer, wrapper element.